-The plan of study may include a maximum 6 hours of research credit transferred from the master's degree.
+The plan of study can include 6 hours of research credit transferred from the Master's degree.
 Additional dissertation research credits may be taken to meet minimum registration requirements.
-No student can enroll for dissertation research credits (ABE 7980) before the student has passed the Ph.D.
-Qualifying Examination.
-Students may enroll in ABE7979 prior to passing the Qualifying Exam.
+No student can enroll for dissertation research credits (ABE 7980) before passing the qualifying examination.
+Students may enroll in ABE7979 prior to passing the qualifying exam.